Corn whiskey: Legal requirements

-Corn whiskey is made from a mash of at least 80 percent corn and distilled to a maximum strength of 160 proof (80% alcohol by volume).
+Corn whiskey is made from a mash (mixture) of at least 80 percent corn and distilled to a maximum strength of 160 proof (80% alcohol by volume).

 Unlike other American whiskey styles, corn whiskey is not required to be aged in wood.
 If aged, it must be in either uncharred or previously used oak barrels and must be barreled at lower than 125 proof (62.5% abv).
 In contrast, a whiskey distilled from a mash consisting of at least 80% corn in a charred new oak barrel would be considered bourbon.
 Aging is usually brief – six months or less – during which time the whiskey absorbs color and flavor from the barrel while the off-flavors and fusel alcohols are reduced.
 A variant called straight corn whiskey is also produced, in which the whiskey is stored in used or uncharred new oak containers for two years or more.
 Whiskeys produced in this manner and aged for at least four years can be designated bottled in bond if they meet additional requirements.